 Wisconsin, like most states, has laws that require children of certain ages to be in specific kinds of car seats while riding in motor vehicles on Wisconsin roads.
 Whether you are a Wisconsin resident or a visitor, you need to know the laws and comply with them.

 - Children under the age of one.
 In Wisconsin, children under one-year-old or weighing less than 20 pounds must be in a rear-facing child seat in the back seat of the car.

-- Children aged four to seven.
+- Children aged four to eight.
 Children who weigh less than 40 pounds should remain in a forward-facing car seat.
-Children who weigh between 40 and 80 pounds and are not more than 4 feet, 9 inches tall may be in a forward-facing car seat or a booster seat with a seatbelt.
+Children who weigh between 40 and 80 pounds and are not more than 4 feet, 9 inches tall may be in a car seat or a booster seat.

 You may be a safe driver, but the other drivers on Wisconsin roads could put your child at risk of serious injury or death.
 When used correctly, car seats significantly reduce the chances of a child being hurt or killed in a car accident, but they do not eliminate the risk.
 According to the Centers for Disease Control and Prevention (CDC), car seat use reduces a child’s risk of injury by 71 to 82 percent, and booster seat use reduces a child’s risk of injury by 45 percent when compared with seat belt use alone.

 If you have any questions about what kind of car seat your child should be in, please ask your child’s doctor or your local police department.
 Once you identify the type of car seat that should be used, you need to install it correctly.
 This can be trickier than it seems.
 Safe Kids Wisconsin maintains a list of places where you can make an appointment to have your car seat installed and a list of events where you can have your car seat installed without an appointment.

 Using a proper car seat or booster is not just a good idea—it’s the law in Wisconsin.